Choosing an Environmental Course: IEMA vs NEBOSH

 As well as offering morally rewarding work, those working in the environment and sustainability can also expect to be rewarded financially.
 In 2017, 67% of IEMA members received a pay rise.
 The median annual salary for a full-time environment and sustainability professional stands at £40,000, up 2.6% on the 2017 figure of £39,000 and comfortably above that for UK employees nationally, which was £28,758 in April 2017.

-Almost one in three (32%) of environment and sustainability professionals consider themselves career changes, moving from roles in engineering, construction or manufacturing.
+Almost one in three (32%) of environment and sustainability professionals consider themselves career changers, moving from roles in engineering, construction, or manufacturing.
 For some career changers, the rationale was that the sustainability field became essential to an existing role, but for more it was a personal interest in environment and sustainability issues that led them to change paths.
 34% of IEMA fellow’s described themselves as career changers, highlighting that those coming into the industry later on in their career can still reach the top.

 A solid academic background and a commitment to continuous professional development is essential for a successful career within the environment and sustainability.
 This certainly pays off with a healthy 17% of environmental professionals moving to a more senior role in 2017.